bartoszOsn/Drafty/README.md

 </p>

 ## Summary
 Drafty is a web application made for writing screenplays.
-It was inspired by Google Docs and my will to find a new hobby.
+It was inspired by Google Docs and my will to find a new hobby :smile:

+## Running Drafty locally

+### Requirements
+To run Drafty server on your local machine you must have installed MongoDB.

+### Setting up

+1. Fork this repository.
+2. On your PC, open terminal and run: `https://github.com/<your-github-username>/Drafty`.
+A folder called Drafty will be created.
+3. Run `cd Drafty` to enter project directory, and then `npm install` to install all dependencies.
+4. Run `npm start`.